What Is the Luxury Car Charge in Novated Leasing?

 • Your car is under a novated lease agreement (not a standard car loan or purchase).

-How is the Luxury Car Charge calculated?
+How much is the Luxury Car Charge?

 Example Calculation: